 Beautiful Bruna calls to me from a memorial.
 She has sharp cheekbones, dark hair, penetrating eyes, characterful depth.
 Yet, she looks off to one side, sombre, haunted.
 She is depicted next to her husband: moustached, smug, entitled looking.
 He accepts his right to gaze directly into the camera.
 His mediocrity is as evident as her complexity.
 I wonder if she went to her grave never accessing it?

 I continue my wander through the lower cemeteries and pass a plastic broom to one side, conjuring immediate memories of the Witches.
-The millions of women murdered by the church fathers.
+The countless women murdered by the church fathers.
 The Seers.
-Under patriarchy, you can only survive if you have no eyes.
+Under patriarchy, you can only survive if you have No Eyes.
 Only plastic now remains.
 The priestly counterfeits in white dresses.
 The eyeless.

 Eventually, I make my way towards the main Cemetery, crossing the threshold to arrive back at the familiar site of plastic barricades, electric rubbish bins, odd eagle, fake flowers.
 The space is empty today except for one woman.
 She is carrying an Umbrella.
 I get the immediate sense that she is displeased by my arrival.
 She heads in the opposite direction.
 Perhaps she does not yet See who the Real Enemy is.

-Eagerly, I make a beeline directly to the Cedars, feeling called to the first Cedar on my right.
+Eagerly, I make a beeline directly to the Cypresses, feeling called to the first Cypress on my right.
 With a touch, I sense instantly that she has absorbed tremendous pain here.
-Not from natural processes, of course, but from the Unnatural.
+Not from Natural Processes, of course, but from the Unnatural.
 As the church bell tolls, I channel as much healing energy into her as I can, but strangely, I feel as though her soul is dead.
-I walk around her to the left and am jolted by the discovery that she has a Gruesome Neighbour: a bronze Christ with half his torso eviscerated, hanging beside her.
+I walk around her to the left and am jolted by the discovery that she has a Gruesome Neighbour: a bronze Christ with half his torso eviscerated, hangs mutilated beside her.
 I notice her branches facing the Son droop downwards, dismayed, depressed.
 Opposite him, her branches facing the Sun reach upwards, alive, nourished.
-I am grateful that she has a ray of hope within the desolation, some life amongst the deadly.
+I am grateful that she has a Ray of Hope within the desolation, some Life amongst the deadly.